 Hanson has undertaken a comprehensive review of the Project in light of the submissions received.
 This review focused particularly on road safety and transportation management as well as refinement of operating hours to reduce these as much as is considered feasible.
 Additionally, as a result of the Project review, Hanson has reduced the proposed daily vehicle movements to manage any potential noise impacts arising from the road transport of quarry product.
-Therefore, the Transport Impact Assessment (Intersect, 2015), as presented in the EIS has been retained for conservatism (i.e vehicle numbers are overestimated).
+Therefore, the Transport Impact Assessment (Intersect, 2015), as presented in the EIS has been retained for conservatism (i.e. vehicle numbers are overestimated).
 This notwithstanding, the following additional technical assessments were undertaken or amended as a result of this review.

-- Intersect Traffic has undertaken an assessment of all intersections between the Quarry and the Pacific Motorway, with specific assessment of the intersections of Raymond Terrace Road and Seaham Road, the roundabout at the intersection of William Bailey Street, Port Stephens Street and Newline Road and the intersection of Adelaide Street and William Bailey Street. - The assessment of potential noise impacts was amended to incorporate additional mitigation and management measures prompted by a review of background noise levels and assessment criteria. - The assessment of road traffic noise generation was also amended to incorporate additional mitigation and management measures prompted by a review of road safety and noise generation. - Predictive modelling of dust dispersion was repeated to incorporate modified operational scenarios resulting from the review of mitigation and management and to provide additional information requested in the submissions. - The Blast Impact Assessment was amended to incorporate additional information requested by DPE.
-This included blast impact predictions at specific residences and consideration of potential blast impacts on livestock. - The Biodiversity Assessment Report was updated to reflect the outcomes of targeted surveys for the Rusty Greenhood Orchid - Community and stakeholder engagement and a Social Impact Assessment has been undertaken by Key Insights.
+- Intersect Traffic has undertaken an assessment of all intersections between the Quarry and the Pacific Motorway, with specific assessment of the intersections of Raymond Terrace Road and Seaham Road, the roundabout at the intersection of William Bailey Street, Port Stephens Street and Newline Road and the intersection of Adelaide Street and William Bailey Street. - Following consultation with Port Stephens Council and Maitland Shire Council, Hanson agreed to amend the transport route presented in the Driver's Code of Conduct to take into account the preferred routes of each Council.
+Subsequently, DPIE requested that Hanson provide an assessment of potential impacts along the preferred route, specifically between Raymond Terrace Road, Richmond Road and the Pacific Highway in Raymond Terrace and between Flat Road, Pitnacree Road Melbourne Street and the New England Highway in East Maitland. - The assessment of potential noise impacts was amended to incorporate additional mitigation and management measures prompted by a review of background noise levels and assessment criteria. - The assessment of road traffic noise generation was also amended to incorporate additional mitigation and management measures prompted by a review of road safety and noise generation. - A consolidated air quality assessment has been undertaken that provides both a transparent assessment of potential air quality impacts and recommendations for ongoing management and monitoring of dust in the vicinity of the Quarry.
+Predictive modelling of dust dispersion also incorporated modified operational conditions resulting from the review of mitigation and management and to provide additional information requested in the submissions. - The Blast Impact Assessment was amended to incorporate additional information requested by DPE.
+This included blast impact predictions at specific residences and consideration of potential blast impacts on livestock. - The Biodiversity Assessment Report was updated to reflect the outcomes of targeted surveys for the Rusty Greenhood Orchid, review of potential impacts to Matters of National Environmental Significance (MNES) listed under the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 and an update to the Biodiversity Offsetting Strategy to present a staged approach to this process.

+A Community and Stakeholder Engagement Plan and a Social Impact Assessment has been prepared by Key Insights.